095056/Luis/Mirrors.md

 ## Mirrors by [Grimler](https://github.com/grimler91)

-Mirrors for termux-packages, game-packages, science-packages and termux-root-packages are updated directly from github actions. x11-packages and unstable-packages are mirrored and synchronized manually for now.
+Mirrors for termux-packages, game-packages, science-packages and termux-root-packages are updated directly from github actions.

+**NOTE:** due to the current github action build issues the repos are a bit behind.

 |Repository|sources.list entry                                               |
 |:---------|:----------------------------------------------------------------|